After hours call routing

 For example, during working hours, the MightyCall virtual phone system forwards incoming calls to the office.
 After hours, calls go directly to the home number.

-You can handle calls differently in business/non-business hours for different customer groups:
+You can also handle calls differently during business/non-business hours for different customer groups:

 - “black list” customers,